- About IE

 What's included in the price of IE’s Kenya & Tanzania travel packages?

-- Five signature parks: Masai Mara, Amboseli, Tarangire, Ngorongoro Crater & Serengeti
+- Six signature parks: Masai Mara, Amboseli, Tarangire, Lake Manyara, Ngorongoro Crater & Serengeti

 - Window seat for everyone in 4x4 Land Cruiser